charmplusplus/charm/doc/charm++/manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Writing a load balancing strategy with TreeLB is very simple.
 It involves
-implementing a template class Strategy defined in TreeStrategyBase.h header
+implementing a class inheriting from the abstract `Strategy` class
+defined in the `TreeStrategyBase.h` header file.
+Specifically, the
-file.
-Specifically, the load balancing strategy needs to be implemented in
+load balancing strategy needs to be implemented in the `solve` method,
-the solve method, which receives objects and processors as vectors.
+which receives objects and processors as vectors.
+The solution
+needs to be stored in the `solution` object and is used by the load
+balancing framework to perform object migrations accordingly.
 The
-solution needs to be stored in the solution object and is used by the load
-balancing framework to perform object migrations accordingly.
-The bool
-objSorted argument specifes whether the vector of objects is sorted by
+`bool objSorted` argument specifes whether the incoming vector of
-load values.
-This new strategy can written in a header file and included in
+objects is sorted by load values or not.
+This new strategy can written
+in a header file and included in the `TreeStrategyFactory.h` header
-the TreeStrategyFactory.h header file along with the mapping of the
+file along with the mapping of the strategy name and class to be
-strategy name and class to be invoked for the newly implemented strategy.
+invoked for the newly implemented strategy.

 .. code-block:: c++